TheTallProgrammer/Stock-Contender-App/README.md

 # Stock Contender

 Welcome to Stock Contender, a state-of-the-art stock advising tool designed to leverage advanced libraries and algorithms to optimize your investment strategy.
-The application scans through the ever-changing stock market, evaluates a myriad of factors, and filters down to the top 15 stocks from each search.
+The application scans through the ever-evolving landscape of the stock market, evaluates a myriad of factors, and distills the information down to the top 15 stocks from each analysis.
 It further fine-tunes this selection to the top 3 contenders, providing users with clear, concise, and data-driven investment choices.

 ## Why Stock Contender? 🎯